fixm-ccb/sandbox/docs/topic1/refering_to_fixm_um.md

     - IMPORTANT NOTE: the name of the container class does not appear in the URL.
   - for an `fb_` package, the valid name (as defined in UML) of a FIXM Core class defined in that package, in lower case
     - Example: `onlinecontact` for FIXM Core class/type `OnlineContact` defined inside package `Address`
+  - for an `ffice_` or `msg_` package, the valid name (as defined in UML) of FIXM Application class defined in that package, in lower case
+    - Example: `filingstatus` for property `filingStatus` defined in class `FficeMessage` inside FIXM FF-ICE Message Application package `FficeMessage`

 ## Examples